thewhitetulip/build-app-with-python-antitextbook/manuscript/04-list-set-dict.md

 >>> a[0]
 1
 >>> a[::-1]
-(2,1)
+(4,3,2,1)
+>>> a[0:2]
+(1,2)
 ```

 ### List vs Tuple
-Lists are used when we are not sure how many values we'll be having, since lists support addition and deletion.
+Lists are used when we are not sure how many values we'll be having.

-Tuples are used when there is a fixed number of values to deal with, since tuples don't support addition and deletion.
+Tuples are used when there is a fixed number of values to deal with.

 ## Set